electric-eloquence/fepper/README.md

 you rename or delete the element, are you _absolutely_ sure you'll rename or delete accordingly in some far-flung, monolithic script or style file?

-Alas, no one should _force_ you to componentize this way.
+Alas, no one should be _forced_ to componentize this way.
 Generic modifications to UI scripts can be added to `source/_scripts/ui-extender.js`.

 Similarly, generic modifications to UI styles can be added to